 Tales from many cultures, have created these great beasts giving them many different attributes.
 The images that we see from history, are made up of different parts of many animals.
 Most seem to have a lot of alligator and snakelike characteristics.
 Most have a lion's head plus maybe lion's front legs and eagle's feet.
 Some have wings and can breath fire.
+(See WikipediA)

-Definitions Encarta98: A legendary reptilian monster similar in form to a crocodile and usually represented as having wings, huge claws, and a fiery breath.
+Definitions Encarta 98: A legendary reptilian monster similar in form to a crocodile and usually represented as having wings, huge claws, and a fiery breath.

-1. archaic: a huge serpent
+1: archaic: a huge serpent

 2: a fabulous animal usually represented as a monstrous winged and scaly serpent or saurian with a crested head and enormous claws.